 Uses and limitations of operating profit

-Your operating profit represents the amount of money you have left to pay taxes, debts, dividends to shareholders, and other liabilities.
+Your operating profit represents the money you have left to pay taxes, debts, dividends to shareholders, and other liabilities.
 Hence, it's of particular interest to managers, investors, and creditors.

 Operating profit uses